Easy Lemon Curd Recipe

 Ingredients

-• 1/2 cup fresh lemon juice 2-3 lemons, strained to remove seeds and pulp (I like this [juicer])
+- 1/2 cup fresh lemon juice 2-3 lemons, strained to remove seeds and pulp

-• 3 tablespoons unsalted butter cut into small chunks
+- 3 tablespoons unsalted butter cut into small chunks; add additional butter as desired

 Instructions

-• Whisk together the granulated sugar, eggs, and lemon juice in a stainless steel or heat proof bowl.
-Place over the top of a pan of simmering water and cook, whisking constantly so the egg doesn’t curdle, until the mixture thickens to the consistency of sour cream, about 10 minutes.
+- Whisk together the granulated sugar, eggs, and lemon juice in a stainless steel or heat proof bowl.
+Place over the top of a pan of simmering water and cook, whisking constantly so the egg doesn't scramble, until the mixture thickens to the consistency of sour cream, about 10 minutes.
+Keep a close eye on the curd…if you start to see bits of egg and it's not thick enough yet, reduce the heat.
+Don't worry, any bits of egg will be strained out.3/4 cup granulated sugar, 3 large eggs, 1/2 cup fresh lemon juice

-• Add the butter, and stir until completely melted.
-Stir in the lemon zest.
+- Add the butter, and stir until completely melted, then stir in the lemon zest.
 The curd will thicken as it cools.
+Many lemon curd recipes include more butter, so if you prefer more richness, add more butter as desired.3 tablespoons unsalted butter, 1 1/2 tablespoons lemon zest

 Notes